-In one of our previously published articles titled how to disable auto or adaptive brightness in Windows 10, we discussed how to prevent Windows 10 from using ambient sensors to automatically adjust screen brightness.
+In one of our previously published articles titled how to disable auto or adaptive brightness in Windows 10, we discussed how to prevent Windows 10 from using ambient light sensors to adjust screen brightness automatically.

 In this guide, we will see how to manually and accurately adjust screen brightness using the classic screen brightness adjuster in Windows 10.